-Suwannee, and Walton counties and only two watercraft-related deaths have been recorded south of Craig Key in Monroe County since 1982.
-Watercraft-related manatee mortality has been recorded in Dixie (6 since 1991), Hernando (4 since 1998), Nassau (4 since 1983), Taylor (3 since 1997), and Wakulla (3 since 2000) counties.
-With a watercraft-related mortality rate that averages less than one manatee a year for each of these counties, we conclude take is not reasonably certain to occur as a result of new or expanding watercraft access facilities in these counties.
-Therefore, for multi-slip facilities proposed to be built in the counties listed above that reach a "may affect, not likely to adversely affect" determination using the 2011 Manatee Key, the Service concurs with these effect determinations and no further consultation with the Service is necessary.
+For those counties with a watercraft-related mortality rate that averages less than one dead manatee a year, we conclude take is not reasonably certain to occur as a result of new or expanding watercraft access facilities in these counties.
+Therefore, for multi-slip facilities proposed to be built or expanded in those counties that reach a "may affect, not likely to adversely affect" determination using the 2013 Manatee Key, the Service concurs with these effect determinations and no further consultation with the Service is necessary.

-For all applications to repair or replace existing multi-slip facilities that do not provide new watercraft access and reach a "may affect, not likely to adversely affect" determination using the 2011 Manatee Key, the Service concurs with these determinations.
-As such, the Service will not receive permit applications from the Corps for these types of existing facilities since they were covered by the Service's October 23, 2008, consultation on the 2008 Manatee Key.
+For all applications to repair or replace existing multi-slip facilities that do not provide new watercraft access and reach a "may affect, not likely to adversely affect" determination using the 2013 Manatee Key, the Service concurs with these determinations.
+As such, the Service will not receive permit applications from the Corps for these types of existing facilities since they were covered by the Service's March 17, 2011, consultation on the 2011 Manatee Key.

-All other future applications for multi-slip facilities reaching a "may affect, not likely to adversely affect" determination using the 2011 Manatee Key will be forwarded to the Service for concurrence.
+All other future applications for multi-slip facilities reaching a "may affect, not likely to adversely affect" determination using the 2013 Manatee Key will be forwarded to the Service for concurrence.
 The Corps agreed to forward to the Service those applications that are consistent with the Manatee Key.